1999AZZAR/Smart-Irrigation-System/README.md

 ## Troubleshooting

+If you encounter any issues while using the smart irrigation system, consider the following troubleshooting steps:

-- If you encounter any errors while reading the sensor data, check the connections and ensure that the sensors are functioning correctly.
+- If you encounter errors while reading the sensor data, check the connections and ensure that the sensors are functioning correctly.
 - If the actuator is not activating or deactivating as expected (for standard version), verify the relay module's connections and ensure that it is compatible with the actuator.
 - For troubleshooting the advanced version, refer to the Blynk documentation and community resources.